ABOUT

 Personal

 Aside from my journalistic work, I enjoy photography.
 Specifically, I love lifestyle and travel photography.
-I like to photograph personal events, even things as simple as simple hangouts with my friends, or something as life-changing as traveling to Portugal with my dad and his partner.
+I like to photograph personal events, even things as simple as hangouts with my friends, or something as life-changing as traveling to Portugal with my dad and his partner.
 You can see more of my photography here.

 I also love listening to music!
 I like older music, but I also like newer music.
 I listen to a little bit of everything, but my favorites are: Joni Mitchell, Nico, The Velvet Underground, Frank Ocean, Malcolm Todd, Boko, The Smiths, Morrissey, Asher Kartman, Luke Tyler Shelton, The Beatles, etc. If you want to look at my playlists, you can do so here!